jesper-helin/frontend-mentor-challenges/space-tourism-website/README.md

 ### What I learned

 During this project, I got more familiar with a creating routing for pages.
-Responsivity is a key part of a website, and it's important to make sure that the pages are responsive to the user's device.
-This was one of the bigger projects I undertook, and I learned a lot about how to create a responsive website
+I learned the importance of going **mobile** first, and adding to the page after that, rather than the other way around.
+That's solely the reason why this page is optimized for desktop.

 ### Continued development

 Going forward, I plan on taking larger projects, that require thinking in advance about the layout and design of the website.
+I'm going to start working first on smaller screen sizes, and only after that will I move on to bigger screen sizes.
 I feel like I didn't use SASS to its fullest, but I'll be sure to practice it to reach the full potential of it.

 ### Useful resources